Many ask, “How do I recycle or DONATE LEGOs?”

+Robotic Mindstorm sets are awesome for robotic clubs we support.
 We also packed up a huge box to send to war torn regions of the world.
-There is a strong need for educational toys in these areas, and Lego pieces are perfect.
+There is a strong need for educational toys in these areas, and these are pieces are perfect.
 Many will go to blind and refugee children.
 We also sent 200 pounds to families that lost their possessions in the devastating fires in Northern California.
 Organizations we worked with set up “free centers” letting families pick what they wanted.
-So, we urge everyone to donate Legos for a good cause.
+So, we urge everyone to donate for a good cause.

 Another example of how we try to help is the work we’ve done with the “Build Your Journey” program through Children’s Mercy Hospital in Kansas City is another example.
 This program was an inspiration by, Donald, a young leukemia patient.
 He recently beat this deadly disease and instantly had a deep desire to help other kids that are still in the battle.

 His dream is that kids would receive a small set every time they undergo treatment, or take a step toward recovery, since the process is so difficult.